Teach For America Nashville-Chattanooga

 - Familiarity with Salesforce.com or other CRM platforms is a plus

 - Experience with MailChimp, Canva, Wix or graphic design or print/online publishing platforms a plus

 By joining staff, you join a network of individuals committed to pursuing equity for all students and developing themselves as professionals in the process.
 We as an organization value the longevity of our employees and offer a comprehensive and competitive benefits plan.
 The salary for this position is also competitive and depends on your prior work experience.
 Please be advised, you will have an opportunity to discuss salary in more detail after you begin the application process.

 How to Apply

 Interested in this position?
 Apply now!
-Visit the job posting and upload your resume and cover letter.
+Visit the official job posting page and click Apply.
 If you still have questions regarding the role, feel free to contact our recruitment team at StaffHiring@teachforamerica.org or visit www.teachforamerica.org/about-us/careers